thegeek-sys/Vault/Class/Multicore/Parallel design patterns.md

 ---
 ## Globally Sequential, Locally Parallel
 ### Fork/join
-Single parent thread of execution and the children are created dynamically at run-time (can be slow, so usually, instead of creating/destroying, the processes are set idle until they are used again).
+Single parent thread of execution and the children are created dynamically at run-time.
+Tasks may run via spawning of threads, or via use of a static pool of threads (creating/destroying processes can be slow, so usually the processes are set idle until they are used again).

-Tasks may run via spawning of threads, or via use of a static pool of threads
+Children tasks have to finish for parent thread to continue

+>[!tip] Used by OpenMP and Pthread

 >[!example]
 >```c